diarmuidoconnor/ictskills2-2022-staging/topic04/talk-2/Patterns.md

-# React Design Patterns.
+# React App Design & Navigation (Contd.).

-Introduce some common patterns and techniques to improve React code design, including, the Container pattern  and Custom Hooks.
+Some further design patterns and routing techniques to consider..